1. There’s no such thing as a sugar rush. It’s just a just a placebo.

 They change color to communicate.
 A chameleon’s color is used to signal mood, aggression, territory, and mating behavior.

 7. The color orange is named after the fruit, not the other way around.

 Before the late 15th century, the color orange was just lumped in with red.

 8. People think penguins mate for life.
 They don’t.

-Some penguins stay monogamous for the duration of mating seasons, but very few stay monogamous for their entire lives.
+Some penguins stay monogamous throughout a mating seasons, but not many stay monogamous for their entire lives.

-9. The story about NASA developing a space pen whilst the Russians used a pencil is untrue.
+9. The story about NASA developing a space pen while the Russians used a pencil isn’t true.
 NASA also used pencils.